l-gorman/rhomis-student-dashboard-project/README.md

 mongorestore --db rhomis-data-dev path_to_dump_folder
 ```

-## Creating local DB using dataverse files and R script (more challenging, and takes ages to run)
+## Creating local DB using dataverse files and R script

 Alternatively, if you want to use the data from the harvard datavers,
 I have created a script for you to load all of the RHoMIS data into a local